Ipswich railway station: History

-The station's original lifts were removed in 1983 when the line was electrified.
+The station's original lifts were removed in 1983, when the line was electrified.

-Following the privatisation of British Rail, services from Ipswich were operated by Anglia Railways from 1997 until 2004, after which the franchise was won by National Express East Anglia (operating under the 'one' brand, including 'one' Great Eastern and 'one' Anglia, until February 2008).
+Following the privatisation of British Rail, services from Ipswich were operated by Anglia Railways from 1997 until 2004, after which the franchise was won by National Express East Anglia, operating under the One brand until February 2008.

-In the five years between 2004–05 and 2008–09, patronage rose by 50% from 2 million per year to 3 million per year.
+In the five years between 2004–05 and 2008–09, patronage rose by 50% from two to three million per year.
 Ticket barriers were installed in the station building in 2009 and the exit gate on platform 2 was closed permanently.

 New lifts, which had been promised for many years since they were removed in 1983, were opened in June 2011.

-In October 2011, the Department for Transport awarded the new franchise to Abellio, the services formerly operated by National Express transferring to Greater Anglia in February 2012.
+In October 2011, the Department for Transport awarded the new franchise to Abellio; the services formerly operated by National Express transferring to Greater Anglia in February 2012.
 Abellio then became responsible for the operation of Ipswich station.